 Its unique flora and fauna look very inviting, but for years the island of Socotra was inaccessible due to the war and lack of flights.
-They were rumors about charter flights from Oman a few years ago, in fact even I tried to get there then, but none of the flights got permissions to land and no trips ever happened.
+They were rumors about charter flights from Oman a few years ago, in fact, even I tried to get there then, but none of the flights got permission to land and no trips ever happened.

 P.S.
 Before going to Socotra take a few minutes to read my other post.
 Socotra is going to suffer if we – humanity, don’t take care of it.
 I cannot tell you whether to travel to Socotra or not, but I can ask you to do it responsibly.

 - Is It Safe to Travel to Socotra?

 Is It Safe to Travel to Socotra?